sonos/torch-to-nnef/docs/index.md

 - dynamic streamable input dimensions
 - data type casting (since NNEF spec is too vague in this regard)

-This package strives to have minimum dependencies (to allow easy integration in other project).
+This package keeps minimal dependencies (to allow easy integration in other project).

 We support PyTorch > 1.8.0 with tract last 2 major releases (>= 0.20.22 to date) over Linux and MacOS systems.